 Conversations end the way they start 96% of the time: The secret to avoiding a fight is to start the conversation thoughtfully.

-The reason communication skills training has failed in the past is because it has been focused primarily on listening skills.
+Communication skills training has failed in the past because it has been focused primarily on listening skills.
 This was a fatal flaw.
 People were encouraged to talk openly and honestly about their feelings without editing them.
-The idea was that if both people could “vent” their resentments and disappointments, the steam would be let out and everyone would feel better.
-It took a while for someone to actually test this idea.
-As it turns out, the research showed that expressing resentments increased rather than decreased resentful.
+The idea was that if both people could “vent” their resentments and disappointments, the steam would be let out, and everyone would feel better.
+It took a while for someone actually to test this idea.
+As it turns out, the research showed that expressing resentment increased rather than decreased resentful.

-What happy couples have known for years, the psychology community is slowly catching up in learning how to stop arguing.
-The concept is simple: take the time and thought to respectfully bring up your differences.
+Happy couples have known how to avoid a fight without ever needing couples therapists.
+The concept is simple: take the time and thought to bring up your differences respectfully.

 I feel ________about___________.
 I appreciate ________ and need or request __________.